prasadrgavande/prasadgavande.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Hong Kong–based Senior Software Engineer with over 12 years of professional experience designing, developing, and supporting mission-critical technology platforms for the global investment banking and capital markets industry.
-My career has been built around one core principle: creating software systems that financial institutions can trust to operate accurately, securely, and at scale, every single day.
+I am a Hong Kong–based Senior Software Engineer with 12+ years of experience building and modernizing mission-critical systems for global investment banks and capital markets.

-Throughout my career, I have specialized in the development of Post-Trade, Settlement, and Compliance systems — the backbone of every investment bank.
-These systems ensure that trades are confirmed, settled, reported to regulators, and reconciled correctly across exchanges, custodians, and internal platforms.
-When these systems fail, financial risk, regulatory breaches, and reputational damage follow.
-My role has always been to make sure they do not fail.
+I specialize in designing, developing, and optimizing Post-Trade, Settlement, and Compliance platforms used by front-office, middle-office, and operations teams.
+My work supports high-volume financial transactions, regulatory reporting, SWIFT messaging, and CCASS settlement workflows — where accuracy, performance, and reliability are non-negotiable.

-I currently work with Daiwa Capital Markets in Hong Kong, where I design and maintain high-performance financial systems using C#, C++, SQL, and cloud-based infrastructure.
-My work supports critical business functions including SWIFT messaging, CCASS settlement processing, regulatory reporting, compliance automation, and trade lifecycle management.
-These platforms handle millions of transactions, operate under strict regulatory scrutiny, and require near-zero downtime — environments where precision and engineering discipline matter more than anything else.
+Currently, I work with Daiwa Capital Markets in Hong Kong, developing and supporting large-scale financial systems using C#, C++, SQL, and cloud-based infrastructure.
+I have delivered high-impact solutions including automated compliance platforms, trade migration engines, SWIFT processing systems, and settlement reconciliation tools that handle millions of records with zero data loss.

-Over the years, I have delivered solutions across the full lifecycle of financial software systems — from architecture and development to production support, optimization, and modernization.
-I have built compliance platforms that automate employee trading approvals, designed migration engines that move millions of legacy trades into modern settlement platforms with 100% accuracy, and modernized SWIFT processing engines to increase performance while maintaining regulatory standards.
-I have also led cloud migration initiatives, moving on-premise compliance systems to AWS to improve scalability, reliability, and operational efficiency.

-My technical expertise spans the full backend and integration stack required in modern financial institutions.
-I work extensively with C#, C++, .NET, SQL Server, Oracle, REST APIs, shell scripting, Python, and enterprise messaging systems.
-I also bring strong DevOps and automation experience, having implemented CI/CD pipelines using Jenkins and Ansible to streamline deployment, reduce risk, and increase release reliability across production banking systems.

-What truly differentiates me, however, is not just my technical skillset — it is my deep understanding of how technology and finance intersect.
-I do not build software in isolation.
-I work closely with Operations, Compliance, Finance, and Trading teams to ensure that the systems I deliver solve real business problems: reducing manual work, minimizing risk, improving regulatory accuracy, and enabling smoother daily operations.
-This ability to translate complex business requirements into reliable, scalable technical solutions has been a defining feature of my career.

-Earlier in my professional journey, I also gained experience building enterprise workflow and collaboration platforms using technologies such as SharePoint, JIRA, Confluence, and ServiceNow.
-These experiences helped me develop a strong foundation in business process automation, stakeholder communication, and enterprise system design — skills that continue to add value in today’s highly regulated banking environments.

-Today, my focus is firmly on financial systems engineering, investment banking technology, and fintech innovation.
-I am passionate about building robust, well-architected software that supports global markets and enables financial institutions to operate with confidence, speed, and regulatory integrity.
-Whether it is improving settlement processing, optimizing database performance, automating compliance workflows, or modernizing legacy systems, I take pride in delivering solutions that make a measurable impact.

-I am always open to engaging with forward-thinking teams, organizations, and professionals working in investment banking, capital markets, and financial technology.
-If you are looking for an experienced engineer who understands both technology and the realities of financial operations, I would be delighted to connect.
+My technical expertise includes:
+• C# and C++ enterprise application development
+• Post-Trade, Settlement, SWIFT, CCASS and Bloomberg integration
+• SQL Server and Oracle performance optimization
+• Cloud migration (AWS), CI/CD and automation
+• Regulatory reporting and compliance systems

+What sets me apart is my ability to bridge deep technical engineering with real business outcomes — reducing operational risk, improving processing speed, and ensuring regulatory accuracy in complex banking environments.

+I am always open to exciting opportunities, consulting, or collaboration in Investment Banking, FinTech, and Financial Systems Engineering.

 📧 prasad.gavande@live.com
 📞 +852 54931218